dalehamel/ruby-static-tracing/docs/tracing.md

 55371897691043 Hello world
 ```

-Upon interrupting our tracing program with Control+C, the probes continue to fire.
+Upon interrupting our tracing program with Control+C, the probe stops firing as it is no longer enabled.

 This demonstrates: